chknim/codehack-sum-of-index-distances/README.md

 ## Running the program

-Compile the program
+Compile the program to get js file
 ```
 tsc main.ts
 ```

-Executin the program; e.g. below will run with array of size 100000 with random input
+Execute the program; e.g. below will run with array of size 100000 with random input
 ```
 node main.js 100000
 ```

 ## Any improvement or suggestions

-I am looking forward to hearing your thoughts cnimmana@gmail.com
+I am looking forward to hearing your thoughts and comments (cnimmana@gmail.com)